 Imagine a fruit so nutritious that goats will climb trees just to eat them!
 Inside that little fruit, is the little nut that gives us argan oil.
+(1)

-For generations, natives of the Argan Forest in Morocco have pressed the nut to extract this precious oil, to use as a dietary supplement, for wound healing and rash relief, and to nourish skin and hair.
-These slow-growing trees are so revered that in 1998 the Argan Forest was declared a Biosphere Reserve By UNESCO.
+For generations, natives of the argan woodlands in Morocco have pressed the nut to extract this precious oil, to use argan oil benefits as a dietary supplement; for wound treatment and rash relief; and to nourish skin and hair.
+These slow-growing trees are so revered that in 1998 the argan forest was declared a biosphere reserve by UNESCO.
+(2a)

 Argan Oil Benefits Throughout History

-When applied externally, trocopherol from the vitamin E, helps to boost cell production while promoting healthy skin and hair.
-This is why cosmetic companies are including it in their high-end anti-aging, hair, and skin care products.
+When applied externally, trocopherol from the vitamin E helps to boost cell production while promoting healthy skin and hair.
+This is why cosmetic companies are including it in their high-end anti-aging, hair and skin care products.

 Top 12 Argan Oil Benefits